kupl/PyTER/README.md

 * `bugsinpy_info` : Information and configuration for building BugsInPy benchmark.
 * `bugsinpy_setup` : Sciprts for installing BugsInPy benchmark.

+The detailed information of PyTER framework, then please visit this github repository: [link](https://github.com/kupl/pyter_tool)

 # Installation

 We provide docker container for convinience.